htdebeer/paru/index.md

 Numbering figures and chapters
 ------------------------------

-ONE OF THE PROBLEMS with using flat text input formats such as markdown, latex, or html is that a document is more of a sequence of structure elements rather than a tree.
+One of the problems with using flat text input formats such as markdown, latex, or html is that a document is more of a sequence of structure elements rather than a tree.
 For example, in markdown there is no such thing as a chapter block that contains its title and contents.
 Instead,